Snailslug/autoupdate-antidote-zsh/README.md

-# autoupdate-antibody.zshplugin
+# autoupdate-antibody-zsh

-Antibody doesn't do automatic updates like [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+Antibody doesn't do automatic updates like [oh-my-zsh](https://github.com/oh-my-zsh/oh-my-zsh).
 Set up easy auto updating, both of antibody and the bundles loaded in your configuration.

-Activate with `antibody bundle unixorn/autoupdate-antibody.zshplugin`
+Activate with `antibody bundle spikespaz/autoupdate-antibody-zsh`

 ## Customization